Unmanned electric GAZelle created in St. Petersburg

 Press service of the Ministry of Education and Science of the Russian Federation

-Our development was successfully tested in autonomous mode on public roads as part of unmanned vehicle competitions in the territory of the Alabuga special economic zone in the Republic of Tatarstan.
+Our development was successfully tested in autonomous mode on public roads as part of unmanned vehicle competitions in the Alabuga special economic zone in the Republic of Tatarstan.
 However, the functionality that we put into our truck allows us to solve much more tasks than just moving along highways.

 The developers also plan to use the car for transporting goods on the territory of industrial enterprises.